get-convex/convex-helpers/packages/convex-helpers/README.md

 be small or empty.

 The other does "pre-filter" pagination, where the filter is applied before picking the page size.
-Doing this with sparse filters may result in slow queries or errors because it's reading too much data, but if the predicate often returns true, it's perfectly fine.
+Doing this with a filter that excludes most documents may result in slow queries or errors because it's reading too much data, but if the predicate often returns true, it's perfectly fine.
 Let's see how to do that with streams.